mircea-cosbuc/multicluster-runtime/README.md

 <img src="./contrib/logo/logo.png" width="300"/>

-## Multi cluster controllers with controller-runtime
+## Multi-Cluster Controllers with controller-runtime

+multicluster-runtime is a Go library to write Kubernetes controllers that reconcile across a dynamic fleet of Kubernetes (or Kubernetes-like) clusters.

+- **dynamic fleet orchestration**: So-called providers interact with multi-cluster solutions like Cluster API and dynamically start and stop reconciliation against clusters discovered through the provider.
 - **no fork, no go mod replace**: clean extension to [upstream controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
 - **universal**: kind, [cluster-api](https://github.com/kubernetes-sigs/cluster-api), [Gardener](https://gardener.cloud/) (tbd), kcp (WIP), BYO.
 Cluster providers make the controller-runtime multi-cluster aware.
 - **seamless**: add multi-cluster support without compromising on single-cluster.
 Run in either mode without code changes to the reconcilers.

+## Patterns Possible with multicluster-runtime

-## Uniform Reconcilers
+### Uniform Reconcilers

 Run the same reconciler against many clusters:
 - The reconciler reads from cluster A and writes to cluster A.